teddy bear Parenting & Family See also:

 Pets & Babies - See Pet Meets Baby, below.

 Pregnancy Center & Newborn Center VIDEO - Advice on having a healthy pregnancy and a healthy baby, with information on coping with pregnancy, childbirth, and caring for a newborn (Nemours Foundation).
-Cleanliness Guide for New Parents NEW!
-VIDEO has advice on how to prepare a clean, safe and healthy environment for infants, including bathing baby, doing laundry, changing diapers, cleaning baby bottles, safe storage and more (2023, American Cleaning Institute and familydoctor.org).
-See also Postpartum Support links, Field Guide for New Moms NEW!
-(DadsAdventure.com), Dad-to-Be Guide: Preparing for Fatherhood NEW!
-(2023; Cleveland Clinic, an academic medical center), Preparing for Fatherhood NEW!
-(2020, Healthline Media LLC), March of Dimes 'News Moms Need' blog, NJ Parent Link: Before, During & After Pregnancy, Zero-To-Three, below, and HEALTH & FITNESS - Women, Men, Maternity & Reproductive Health.
+Cleanliness Guide for New Parents VIDEO has advice on how to prepare a clean, safe and healthy environment for infants, including bathing baby, doing laundry, changing diapers, cleaning baby bottles, safe storage and more (2023, American Cleaning Institute and familydoctor.org).
+See also Postpartum Support links, Field Guide for New Moms (DadsAdventure.com), Dad-to-Be Guide: Preparing for Fatherhood (2023; Cleveland Clinic, an academic medical center), Preparing for Fatherhood (2020, Healthline Media LLC), March of Dimes 'News Moms Need' blog, NJ Parent Link: Before, During & After Pregnancy, Zero-To-Three, below, and HEALTH & FITNESS - Women, Men, Maternity & Reproductive Health.

 Pregnancy and Newborn Miscarriage, Loss and Grief - Basic advice and resources for grieving parents and their friends & family members dealing with pregnancy loss or newborn death, as well as complications, birth defects, and other issues (March of Dimes).
 See also Grief Support resources.

 Pre-school / Kindergarten - See EDUCATION: Pre-schoolers links.
+See also Phones: Your Kid's First Phone, Pre-Schoolers: Be Techwise, Screen-Free Play Plans, and Screen Time.

 Puberty - See Menstruation: Talking to Your Child About Menstruation, below.